25 Must-Do Christmas Events and Activities in New England with Kids in 2020

 Enjoy a trip through the mile-long route features more than 60 animated displays and 100,000 lights, resulting in a colorful night of memories and delight at Lighthouse Point Park.

-A tree-lined path at this north 'burbs zoo is outfitted each year with thousands of twinkly lights that surround real-life reindeer and more.
+A tree-lined path at this north 'burbs zoo is outfitted each year with thousands of twinkly lights that surround real-life reindeer, arctic foxes, and more northern animals.

 Revel in the season with a Christmas carol soundtrack as you stroll through Nantucket.
 Photo courtesy of Massachusetts Office of Travel & Tourism

 In lieu of the annual Nantucket Stroll, the island is celebrating in quieter but still festive ways in 2020.
 There will be lavish displays of wreaths, Christmas trees, and shopping deals along its cobblestone streets throughout December.
 If you can't make it to the island this year, experience the island magic at home with the 2020 Nantucket Virtual Holiday Tree Lighting ceremony.
 Here are our favorite things to do Nantucket with kids year round.

 10. Yankee Candle—South Dartmouth, MA

 Tour the Bavarian Christmas Village and buy some holiday gifts at Yankee Candle.
 The South Deerfield flagship store is a winter wonderland, where kids can see it "snow" indoors and make their own candles.

 11. Christmas By Candlelight at Old Sturbridge Village—Sturbridge, MA